hakai-vulpes/discord-bot/README.md

 ## Acknowledgments

+This project also uses the following libraries:

+- `nextcord.py`, which is licensed under the MIT License.
+See [nextcord.py GitHub](https://github.com/nextcord/nextcord) for more details.
-This project uses `python-dotenv`, which is licensed under the BSD 3-Clause License.
+- `python-dotenv`, which is licensed under the BSD 3-Clause License.
 See [python-dotenv GitHub](https://github.com/theskumar/python-dotenv) for more details.
+- `Unidecode`, which is licensed under the GPL-2.0 license.
+See [Unidecode Github](https://github.com/avian2/unidecode) for more details.

 ## License